jhallen/exorsim/doc/edos.md

 ## Source code

 Mike Douglas entered the EDOS PROM source code by hand from the EXORdisk-I user manual.
-It's here:
+It's here: [../stuff/edos/exordisk1](../stuff/edos/exordisk1)

-EDOS-II EXEC source code is available here.
-It's not clear where this is from, but it has the comment: "THIS PROGRAM WAS COMMENTED BY AUSTRALIAN 6800 USER'S GROUP"
+EDOS-II EXEC source code is available here: [../stuff/edos/exec](../stuff/edos/exec)  It's not clear where this is from, but it has the comment: "THIS PROGRAM WAS COMMENTED BY AUSTRALIAN 6800 USER'S GROUP"